Improve Listening Skills in English – An In-Depth and Practical Guide

 Admittedly, this vlogger’s videos are a little long.
 In fact, most videos on the topic of real estate seem to be quite long.
 In my case, I could break down these videos into more manageable chunks.
 For example, five minutes a throw.
 I’d advise you to pick out shorter 3-5 minute videos so you don’t end up feeling overwhelmed.

-All in all, there aren’t many better ways out there than narrow listening to improve listening skills in English.
-The technique proposed by Krashen does require you to put in some extra effort in the preparation and background knowledge activations phases.
-However, it’s worth putting in the hard yards.
 By focusing on a narrow topic area, the vocabulary load of the topic-related listening is significantly reduced (by at least 50% according to Nation, 2014, p.54).
 Consequently, you will find that you are swamped with large quantities of comprehensible input.
 This ability to consistently understand what you’re listening to can only breed confidence.
 Confidence means everything in language learning.

 Tip 4: Use the Transcripts of Recordings Wisely